 1. Graduated Filter Shortcut

-The shortcut for getting to the graduated filter is M. This opens up the graduated filter dialog box.
+The keyboard shortcut for getting to the graduated filter is M. This opens up the graduated filter dialog box.
 In Lightroom 4, it looks a little like the basic panel (lots of sliders—many with the same names), so don’t let that confuse you.
 You will actually be using a graduated filter.

 2. Why Use One